 On that day, our lawyers’ assistant picked us up at our Airbnb and took us to Santa Rosa to get our visa pictures taken.
 They were very specific about this.
 A passport picture was not good enough.
 It needed to be a specific size and show our ears.
 Ladies, you need to put your hair back in a ponytail if it’s long.

 The store we went to was incredibly small and super busy.
 The man in front was making copies for the crowd (there was no organized cue).
 The lawyers’ assistant, a small petite woman, pushed her way to the front to arrange our special photos.
 Five minutes later a woman came out from the back and ushered us inside.
 She had a photo studio set up in the dimly lit room.
 We each took our turn sitting on the small stool for two pictures: front and side-view.
 Once the pictures were printed, we were on our way to immigration.

 Immigration Office- Visit 1

 The immigration office was downtown near the historic area.
 Our lawyer and another assistant had been waiting in line since 7:30am.
 They pushed us past the crowd waiting outside and sat us down in the waiting room.
 It is recommended to bring a book since the wait can be many hours.
 Many Asians and Northern Europeans filled the seats.
 Because of the major influx of international businesses, it truly was a melting pot of nationalities.

 A few hours later, and two visits to the window with our paperwork, we left the immigration office with an official document that said we were in the “process” of getting our temporary visas.
 We still needed to be fingerprinted, but they did not have the visa cards in stock that day.
 The lawyer told us it will probably only take one or two more visits.
 I was thinking, that’s not too bad.
-We would have our visas in a week or two, and then I could go back for Hayley.
+We would have our visas in a week or two, and then I could go back for our dog Hayley.
 Wishful thinking.